tabris2015/rpi-robot-ros-foxy/README.md

 #### [rpi_robot_slam](rpi_robot_slam)
 This package contains a set of launchfiles for running a slam task using google cartographer package together with the laser scan readings from the robot and the joystick teleoperation packages.
-The original goal was to use the map generated with this package to localize and navigate the robot but this was not accomplished.
+The original goal was to use the map generated with this package to localize and navigate the robot but this was not accomplished due to time limitations.

 This functionality is shown in the folloWing video: